ljnewediuk/PB_life-history/README.md

 08 - Animal models for estimating heritability of lifetime reproductive success

+X1 - (Supplement) Test of the polar bear clock to predict age in human samples

+X2 - (Supplement) Test of polar bear samples aged using universal mammal clock

+X3 - (Supplement) Test clock using early, less stressed bears to predict age in bears experiencing stress from climate change

+X4 - (Supplement) Test clock using mature bears to predict age in mature bears

+X5 - Quality control (detection p-values)

 Folders:

 "iscans" folder contains the raw R/G idat files for processing